Elizabeth Ilive

 Elizabeth Wyndham (née Ilive or Iliffe; c.1769 - 30 December 1822), styled the Countess of Egerton after 1801, was an English polymath.
+She was given an award from the Royal Society of Arts for the design for a "cross-bar lever" that she had invented, for the purpose of lifting stones.

 She was the mistress and later wife of George Wyndham, 3rd Earl of Egremont.
 She was the mother of eight of his children.

 Early life

 Elizabeth Ilive came from Oxford, and her father may have been a printer and/or a master at Westminster School.
 Thomas Hamilton Ayliffe was her younger brother.

 Marriage and issue

 Ilive became one of Wyndham's mistress in 1785.
 The earl lived openly with his various mistresses and acknowledged paternity of more than 40 illegitimate children.

 They were married in 1801, but only one of their children, a daughter who died in infancy in 1803, was born in wedlock.
 Soon afterwards, the couple separated.

 The children born to the couple prior to their marriage were: